Last Updated on February 8, 2026

 You can also hire boats (pedalos and row boats) on the Serpentine between April and October or why not hop on a ride on the Serpentine SolarShuttle, a magnificent vessel which glides silently across the lake, powered only by the sun.
 Find out more about boating at Hyde Park.

-Explore the Clink Prison Museum
+Explore Medieval Punishments at The Clink Prison Museum

 The Clink Prison dates back to 1144 making it one of England’s oldest and most notorious prisons.